Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "Yeah, but our Gaoian isn’t."
 Wild reached out and gave Bruuk a hefty, aggressively friendly clap on the shoulder.
 "Tell you what.
 Why don’t you come have a look at what I’m building down in Hold Four?
 I think you’ll enjoy it.
 More interesting than watching the sky do nothing, at least."

 Bruuk tried not to sigh.
 Wild reminded him of some of his workhouse-mates back on Gao.
 Perpetually eager to Make Friends, or to get up and Do.
-His energy was more…*mature* than theirs, but still fundamentally the same.
-For a moment he considered turning the offer down to see if he got the same disappointed cub reaction, or maybe a small friendly tussle until he yielded…
+His energy was more...*mature* than theirs, but still fundamentally the same.
+For a moment he considered turning the offer down to see if he got the same disappointed cub reaction, or maybe a small friendly tussle until he yielded...

 But no. He could tell just by sniffing that Wild would simply shrug and affably leave him alone.
 And besides, the Human was right: space travel was *dull* unless one had something to do, which right now Bruuk did not.